|What is Malassezia? Causes Symptoms Diagnosis Treatment Is Malassezia contagious?|

-- Skin cytology from greasy areas using direct impression smears onto glass slides, cotton swabs, skin scrapings or sticky tape on dry patches of skin or exudate, these samples are stained with Diff-Quik and examined under a microscope.
+- Skin cytology from affected areas using direct impression smears onto glass slides, cotton swabs, skin scrapings or sticky tape on dry patches of skin or exudate, these samples are stained with Diff-Quik and examined under a microscope.
 Low numbers of Malassezia may not indicate disease as it is normal for cats to naturally have this yeast on their skin, but if large numbers are present in samples, this can be suggestive of an overgrowth.

 It is also necessary to determine the underlying cause, tests can include the following:

 - Food trials